elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `trust_all` (Optional) If true, all clusters in this external entity will be trusted and the `trust_allowlist` is ignored.
 * `trust_allowlist` (Optional) The list of clusters to trust.
 Only used when `trust_all` is `false`.

+##### Strategy

+The optional `elasticsearch.strategy` allows you to choose the configuration strategy used to apply the changes.
+You do not need to change this setting unless you have a specific case where the `autodetect` does not cover your use case.

+* `type` Set the type of configuration strategy [autodetect, grow_and_shrink, rolling_grow_and_shrink, rolling_all].
+  * `autodetect` try to use the best associated with the type of change in the plan.
+  * `grow_and_shrink` Add all nodes with the new changes before to stop any node.
+  * `rolling_grow_and_shrink` Add nodes one by one replacing the existing ones when the new node is ready.
+  * `rolling_all` Stop all nodes, perform the changes and start all nodes.

 #### Kibana

 The optional `kibana` block supports the following arguments: